WordPress/WordPress-Coding-Standards/README.md

 ## Introduction

-This project is a collection of [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) rules (sniffs) to validate code developed for WordPress.
+This project is a collection of [PHP_CodeSniffer][gh-phpcs] rules (sniffs) to validate code developed for WordPress.
 It ensures code quality and adherence to coding conventions, especially the official [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).

 ## Minimum Requirements